tillbiskup/evedata/docs/architecture.rst

 .. admonition:: Points to discuss further (without claiming to be complete)

-    * Split "Scan" and "Setup", similarly to how they are stored in eveH5 in the future?
+    * Split "Scan" and "Station", similarly to how they are stored in eveH5 in the future?

-      The :mod:`scan.boundaries.scan <evedata.scan.boundaries.scan>` subpackage now contains two facades: :class:`Scan <evedata.scan.boundaries.scan.Scan>` with the scan description and :class:`Setup <evedata.scan.boundaries.scan.Setup>` with the setup description.
+      The :mod:`scan.boundaries.scan <evedata.scan.boundaries.scan>` subpackage now contains two facades: :class:`Scan <evedata.scan.boundaries.scan.Scan>` with the scan description and :class:`Station <evedata.scan.boundaries.scan.Station>` with the description of all devices (machine, beamline, setup), currently "setup" in the SCML.

-      The setup part of the SCML file sent to the engine is not necessarily identical with the XML file with the setup description loaded by the engine.
-Hence, it may make sense to have both stored separately, or have a "Scan" facade that contains only the scan description, and a "Setup" facade containing the information on the relevant devices.
+      The setup part of the SCML file sent to the engine is not necessarily identical to the XML file with the setup description loaded by the engine.
+Hence, it may make sense to have both stored separately, or have a "Scan" facade that contains only the scan description, and a "Station" facade containing the information on the relevant devices.

       Which version is eventually saved in the HDF5 files?
 As it is the engine saving these files, it should be the version with the setup part updated.
 But is this really the case?